arzietlow/terraform-upgrade-summary/README.md

 ## Output

-The script generates a detailed and easily-digestible (by chatGPT) summary of the Terraform upgrade.
+The script generates a detailed and easily-digestible summary of the Terraform upgrade.
 The output includes the following information:

 - Total number of unique bug fixes, enhancements, and features implemented.
 - Detailed breakdown of changes for each version, categorized by the area of Terraform they concern (e.g., core, config, cli, backend, provisioner, etc.) when applicable.